 In addition to derivative contracts (note 5b), the Plan enters into commitments and guarantees related to the funding of investments.
 Future commitments to fund investments include investments in infrastructure, real estate, private equity and private debt limited partnership agreements.
-The future commitments are generally payable on demand based on the capital needs of the investment.
-As at December 31, 2019, these future commitments amounted to \$1,600 million (2018 - \$1,898 million).
-There was no other future contractual commitments as at December 31, 2019 (2018 - nil).
-There was no payable under guarantees provided as part of investment transactions as at December 31, 2019 (2018 - \$nil).
+The future commitments are generally payable on demand based on the capital needs of the investments.
+As at December 31, 2022, these future commitments amounted to \$2,280 million (2021 - \$1,691 million).
+There was no payable under guarantees provided as part of investment transactions as at December 31, 2022 (2021 - nil).
 Guarantees and commitments are often provided as part of developing or holding an investment and as such often have no fixed expiration date.